sknebel/AutoAuth/AutoAuth.md

 ## External Token Callback

-If the token was successfully obtained, the callback to the client has the same structure as the Access Token Callback, but of course uses the `state` parameter value submitted by the client in the External Token Request.
+If the token was successfully obtained, the callback to the client contains the same information as the Access Token Callback, but with the `state` parameter value submitted by the client in the External Token Request, and additionally the `base_uri` and `realm` the token is for.

 In case of an error, the error response is passed through, with the `state` parameter added.

 ## Accessing the Protected Resource

 The client can now use the token to request the resource.
-It includes an `Authorization`header with the `Bearer` HTTP authorization scheme and the token.
+It includes an `Authorization` header with the `Bearer` HTTP authorization scheme and the token.

 ## Privacy Considerations

 To allow the user to restrict future access of the client, token endpoints MUST support token revocation.
 Authorization endpoints MUST keep records of tokens issued, and allow the user to revoke them.
 Systems that integrate the User's Token and Authorization endpoints SHOULD automatically revoke tokens that have been obtained with the Client's credentials if the Client's token is revoked (either by the user, or through Token Revocation)

-Authorization Endpoints are encouraged to allow further restrictions of the power of a granted token, e.g. to specific domains.
+Authorization endpoints are encouraged to allow further restrictions of the power of a granted token, e.g. to specific domains.

 Fetching a file with authorization for the user clearly links the request to the user.
 Clients should not make such requests unexpectedly, even when they have been granted permission to do so in general.
 Example: a feed reader should not automatically complete the AutoAuth flow for all feeds that prompt for authorization, but initially ask the user about this.